 It is possible to force a parent (Router or the Co-ordinator) to accept certain nodes as its (direct) children.
-The function ZPS_eApIZdoDirectJoinNetwork() can be used on this parent to register a potential child node (with specified IEEE/MAC and network addresses) by adding this node to the Neighbour table.
-The parent then regards the node with this address as an orphaned child.
+The function zps_eAplZdoDirectJoinNetwork() can be used on this parent to register a potential child node (with specified IEEE/MAC and network addresses) by adding this node to the Neighbour table - never write to the Neighbour table directly.
+The parent then regards this node as an orphaned child.
 This function should only be called when the parent node is fully up and running - that is, the node has been started as described in Section 5.1.1 or Section 5.1.2.

-When one of the designated children is started, its application should call the function ZPS_eAplZdoOrphanRejoinNetwork() in order to attempt to join the network as if it were a previously orphaned node.
+When one of the designated children is started, its application should call the function zps_eAplZdoOrphanRejoinNetwork() in order to attempt to join the network as if it were a previously orphaned node.
 This function will start the ZigBee PRO stack and attempt to join the network whose EPID has been pre-configured on the node (using the ZPS Configuration Editor).
 The function will only allow the node to join a parent that already has knowledge of the node (in the parent's Neighbour table).

-Note 1: When ZPS_eAplZdoOrphanRejoinNetwork() is used, the start-up procedure described in Section 5.1.2 is not applicable to the joining node and the function ZPS_eAplZdoStartStack() must not be explicitly called on the node.
+Note 1: When zps_eAplZdoOrphanRejoinNetwork() is used, the start-up procedure described in Section 5.1.2 is not applicable to the joining node and the function zps_eAplZdoStartStack() must not be explicitly called on the node.